-Meat processors wishing to participate in the venison donation program must register with MDA prior to accepting any deer for donation.
-Registration forms can be obtained by calling 651-201-6300.
+Meat processors who wish to participate in the venison donation program must register with the MDA every year, prior to accepting any deer for donation.
+To request a registration form, contact the Dairy and Meat Inspection Division at 651-201-6300.

-To be eligible for the program, the processor must:
+To be eligible for the program, a processor must:

 Documentation and Reimbursement